Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 Other nutrients: High in complete protein, fiber, iron, calcium, and isoflavones (which have potential hormonal benefits).

-Why it’s great: Soybeans are one of the most protein-dense plant foods and contain all nine essential amino acids, making them a complete protein.
+Why it’s great: Soybeans are one of the most protein-dense plant foods and contain all nine essential amino acids.

-How to eat: Rock them boiled, roasted as a snack (edamame), or blended into soups, stews, casseroles, homemade tofu, and more.
+How to eat: Rock them boiled, roasted as a snack (edamame), or blended into soups, stews, and casseroles.

 2. Lentils